fboerman/blog/content/posts/flowbased/nordic_flowbased/index.md

 The FlowBased domain results are not the only outputs of the parallel run.
 These capacity results are also used to simulate the market with real market data.
 From there we can see changes in price results.
 As outlined above these results are not a big set, only 960 hours are available.
 These are only the prices and prices spreads, no social welfare analysis is shown.
 This is available in the reports that are published next to it, but those are only available for two weeks so I have left them out of scope for this post for now.

 A simple but interesting visualization is the average price shift between simulations and production.
 In figure 4 below this is visualized in a map per bidding zone present in the external parallel run.
 Here you can also see some non Nordic bidding zones.
 These have interconnections with the Nordic zones and are thus also impacted.
 {{<figure src="prices_diff.png" caption="Figure 4: Average difference between simulated prices and production prices per hour over all hours, negative number means a lower price on average in the simulations.
-All in EUR/MWh" >}}
+All in EUR/MWh" clickable="true">}}

 From here it can be seen that Denmark, Netherlands and Germany and the south of Norway have lower prices while the rest has slightly higher prices.
 This does not mean that the latter do not benefit.
 These are purely the Day Ahead prices, with the market coupling optimizing for global welfare (both producers and consumers) for all zones summed.

+Price shifts are caused by shifts of import/exports.
+This can be visualized too by looking at the average change in netto position (the sum of all imports and exports of a zone).
+A negative netto position means net import and a positive number net exports.
+Thus a negative average difference in netto position means the zone has shifted towards the import direction and vice versa.
+This visualization is shown in figure 5 below.
+{{<figure src="np_diff.png" caption="Figure 5: Average differnce between simulated Netto Position and production Netto Position over all hours, negative number means shift into import direction.
+All in MWh" clickable="true">}}

+From here it can be seen that the higher load zones, the more densily populated areas of South of Norway and Sweden, shifts towards import direction while the more production heavy areas (the north of those counties) shift more to export.
+This corresponds to the price shifts in figure 4.

-A much more interesting indicator is the price spreads on borders.
+A much more interesting indicator however is the price spreads on borders.
 A more efficient working capacity calculation should result in more price convergence, ie lower price spreads on bidding zone borders.
 The average difference in price spreads per border is shown in table 2 below.
 <figure class="left" style="width:100%">

 | Border    | Average Difference | Border    | Average Difference |